Char-milla/Personal-Download-Manager/README.md

 Easy to use free personal download manager

-you can edit my download manager but you can'r use it for commercial use in any way
+you can edit my download manager in any way you want!

 simple template in links.txt